open-telemetry/opentelemetry-collector-contrib/extension/cgroupruntimeextension/CONTRIBUTING.md

 ## Testing

-To run the integration tests locally for this extension, you can follow theses steps in a Linux environment.
+Some Linux distributions don't run systemd under cgroupv2, to run the integration tests locally for this extension you can follow these steps.

 Inside the extension folder, start a privileged docker container and share the code with the container